 Published by Education Intern, Lillian Climo

 Patent medicine trading card.
-Mrs. Winslow’s Soothing Syrup. xx1999.255, International Museum of Surgical Science Collection.
+Mrs. Winslow’s Soothing Syrup, c.
+1887.
+Miami University Libraries Digital Collections.
 Advertisement for “Mrs. Winslow’s Soothing Syrup”, from 1887.
 The syrup is advertised as a cure for teething and shows a mother administering the medicine to her infant in a peaceful outdoor setting.

 Patent medicines were sold as over the counter medications often using ingredients that we know today to be harmful (such as opioids or alcohol).
 One such example was Mrs. Winslow’s Soothing Syrup, which was developed in 1845 by Jeremiah Curtis and Benjamin A. Perkins (Wood Library Museum).
 The medicine was advertised mainly as a cure for infant teething but was also used to cure common colds, the flu, and colic (Howard).
 The remedy was named after Curtis’ mother-in-law, a woman called Charlotte N. Winslow, who apparently created this recipe while working as an infant nurse.
 The two main ingredients used in Mrs. Winslow’s were morphine and alcohol (Wood Library Museum).
 As a result, Mrs. Winslow’s could cause addiction, comas, or even death in very young children (Christen and Christen).